 Wenlin uses a few hidden codes for formatting text and graphics and for the triangle-button commands.
-The time to turn on the Reveal Codes in This Window option is when you need to change the hidden codes (described in Chapter 8), or if you’re curious about what the codes look like.
+The time to turn on the Reveal Codes in This Window option is when you need to change the Hidden Codes, or if you’re curious about what the codes look like.
 This option only applies to the window (or sub-window) that is active when you give the command.
 Normally, when you first open a file, codes are not revealed.
 When the option is on, some of the codes that appear may make the text unintelligible and ugly, and buttons may become non-functional.

 Separate New Windows